1-800-935-2620 Speak to a Tour Expert

 • Wroclaw - Orientation walk

-• Oswiecim - Auschwitz-Birkenau State Museum guided tour
+• Oswiecim - Auschwitz-Birkenau State Museum join in guided tour

 • Tatranska Lomnica - Tatra Mountains Hike (not between Nov and Mar)